Viki-coding/ADHD-Self-Assessment/README.md

 * The site is Deployed using Heruko Deployment
 * [Log on to Heruko] (https://dashboard.heroku.com/apps)
 * Click on the DEPLOY Tab
-* Choose the Githb deployment method
+* Choose the GitHub deployment method
-* Confirm that you want to connect to GitHub, gitbub will request your password to connect.
+* Confirm that you want to connect to GitHub, GitHub will request your password to connect.
 * Click in repo name  and Search for your repository name and select connect.
 * Select Enable Automatic Deploys
 * Check Choose a branch to deploy is defaulted is MAIN